Church Membership & Baptism

 It means you have identified with the church family.
 It is a practical and meaningful way of obeying Jesus’ command to love one another.
 It means you have shown yourself to be committed to Christ’s church, not just a selected group of friends.
 It means that you know the other church members are committed to you.
 It means you are under pastoral leadership and care of the eldership, who are committed to the promotion of your spiritual health.

-It means you are involved in the praying and decision-making church life.
+It means you are involved in the praying and decision-making life of the church.

 How important is church membership?

-Not to be ready to be openly committed to a fellowship of believers seems to fall short of of God's desire for His children.
-The entire New Testament demonstrates that the Lord works through His church of which He is the Head.
-Being afraid of commitment and operating on the basis of loose affiliations among chosen Christian friends goes against the pattern of New Testament Christianity.
+Not to be ready to be openly committed to a fellowship of believers falls short of desire for His children.
+The entire New Testament demonstrates that the Lord is committed to furthering his work in the world through his church.
+Being afraid of commitment and operating on the basis of loose affiliations to churches or among chosen Christian friends goes against the pattern of New Testament Christianity.
 God grows his people spiritually together in the church.
 We need each other and the different gifts and abilities God gives to thrive together as the body of Christ.

 Church membership and baptism

 The church is the community of the baptised.
-We believe that baptism is the New Testament sign of personal faith in Christ.
-So membership is for such people.
+We believe that baptism is the New Testament badge of personal faith in Christ.
+So we link baptism and church membership together.

 Baptism is commanded in the New Testament by Christ [Matthew 28:19].